Welcome to the

 The native language of Gaelic is still spoken by many people - young and old alike.
 There is a healthy interest in the traditional music and culture.
 This is reflected in our liturgy, which uses English and Gaelic, as well as Latin and Greek where appropriate.

 Most of our supplies arrive by ferry from Oban.
-It takes five and a half hours to travel over the Minch but it can be a lovely sail on a good day.
+It takes five hours to travel over the Minch and it can be a lovely sail on a good day.
 We also have a one-hour plane service from Glasgow.

 Roman Catholic since the coming of the Celtic saints 1400 years ago, we are part of the Diocese of Argyll & the Isles and today exist in two parishes.

-The Parish of Northbay, under the pastorship of Canon Angus MacQueen, serves the community to the north of Barra.
-Sunday Eucharist is celebrated in two churches in Northbay Parish: St Vincent’s at Eoligarry and St Barr’s at Northbay.
+The Parish of Northbay serves the community to the north of Barra.
+Sunday Eucharist is celebrated in two churches in Northbay Parish: St Vincent de Paul’s at Eoligarry (3rd Sunday of each month a Vigil Mass at 4.00pm) and St Barr’s at Northbay (each Sunday at 9.30am).
 Northbay Parish has an estimated Catholic population of 309.
 (St Barr’s, Bayherivagh, Northbay, Isle of Barra, Scotland, HS9 5YQ.)

-Castlebay Parish, with Fr.
-John Paul MacKinnon, serves the community in the south of Barra, including the island of Vatersay.
-Sunday Eucharist is celebrated at St Brendan’s, Craigston and Our Lady, Star of the Sea, Castlebay.
-Also on the first Sunday of each month Mass is celebrated at 9.30am in Our Lady of the Waves & St. John in Vatersay.
+Castlebay Parish serves the community in the south of Barra, including the island of Vatersay.
+Sunday Eucharist is celebrated at St Brendan’s, Craigston (Vigil Mass at 6.00pm) and Our Lady, Star of the Sea, Castlebay (each Sunday at 11.30am).
+Also on the first Sunday of each month Mass is celebrated at 4.00pm in Our Lady of the Waves & St. John in Vatersay.

-There are weekday celebrations in these churches and also at St Brendan’s Home/Hospital on Monday afternoon.
+There are weekday celebrations in these churches and also at St Brendan’s Home/Hospital on Monday afternoon at 2.30pm.
 Castlebay Parish has an estimated Catholic population of 710.
 (Our Lady, Star of the Sea, Castlebay, Isle of Barra, Scotland, HS9 5XD.)

 Our faith-mission as a Catholic Community can be described in three areas: our liturgical life, our life-long learning and our outreach.